Apathy

-Apathy, also referred to as indifference, is a lack of feeling, emotion, interest, or concern about something.
-It is a state of indifference, or the suppression of emotions such as concern, excitement, motivation, or passion.
+Apathy, also referred to as indifference, is a lack of feeling, emotion, interest, and/or concern about something.
+It is a state of indifference, and/or the suppression of emotions such as concern, excitement, motivation, or passion.
 An apathetic individual has an absence of interest in or concern about emotional, social, spiritual, philosophical, virtual, or physical life and the world.
 Apathy can also be defined as a person's lack of goal orientation.
 Apathy falls in the less extreme spectrum of diminished motivation, with abulia in the middle and akinetic mutism being more extreme than both apathy and abulia.

 The apathetic may lack a sense of purpose, worth, or meaning in their life.
 People with severe apathy tend to have a lower quality of life and are at a higher risk for mortality and early institutionalization.
 They may also exhibit insensibility or sluggishness.
-In positive psychology, apathy is described as a result of the individuals' feeling they do not possess the level of skill required to confront a challenge (i.e. "flow").
+In positive psychology, apathy is described as a result of the individuals' feeling, they do not possess the level of skill required to confront a challenge (i.e. "flow").
 It may also be a result of perceiving no challenge at all (e.g., the challenge is irrelevant to them, or conversely, they have learned helplessness).
-Apathy is usually felt only in the short term, but sometimes it becomes a long-term or even lifelong state, often leading to deeper social and psychological issues.

 Apathy should be distinguished from reduced affect display, which refers to reduced emotional expression but not necessarily reduced emotion.

 Pathological apathy, characterized by extreme forms of apathy, is now known to occur in many different brain disorders, including neurodegenerative conditions often associated with dementia such as Alzheimer's disease, Parkinson's disease, and psychiatric disorders such as schizophrenia.
 Although many patients with pathological apathy also have depression, several studies have shown that the two syndromes are dissociable: apathy can occur independent of depression and vice versa.